marshmallow-code/flask-smorest/docs/response.rst

 can be passed a reference to a registered response component (see :ref:`document-top-level-components`) or elements to build the response documentation like :meth:`Blueprint.response <Blueprint.response>` does.

+The ``success`` argument (default: ``False``) indicates whether the response is part of the normal flow of the program or an aborted response.
+In the former case, processing from other decorators such as pagination or ETag apply and are documented for the status code of the response.
+The default case is typically used for error conditions that trigger an exception aborting the function.

 A view function may only be decorated once with ``response`` but can be decorated multiple times with nested ``alt_response``.